Mexico vigilantes refuse to lay down arms in troubled state

 However, some Michoacan locals say the vigilantes have been infiltrated by drug cartels from neighboring states, so that the government risks replacing one criminal gang with another.

-“It’s a scattered and erratic policy,” said Raul Benitez, a security expert at UNAM. “(The government) was surprised.
-When they realized what they had, they were up to their neck in it.”

-Additional reporting by Anahi Rama, Lizbeth Diaz and Alexandra Alper; Writing by Dave Graham; Editing by Kieran Murray and Gunna Dickson
+Additional reporting by Anahi Rama, Lizbeth Diaz and Alexandra Alper; Writing by Dave Graham; editing by Gunna Dickson